 International Hydrographic Organization

 Calder, Brian, "Automatic Statistical Processing of Multibeam Echosounder Data" (2003).
-Center for Coastal and Ocean Mapping.
+International Hydrographic Review.
 980.